Southern Mongolia : Jailed Indigenous Activist In 'Deteriorating Health'

-Yunshaabiin Seevendo, a popular Buddhist leader and advocate for herders’ rights in China’s Inner Mongolia region is in failing health following his arrest on charges of “fraud” in July 2013.
+Yunshaabiin Seevendo, a popular Buddhist leader and advocate for herders’ rights in China’s Southern Mongolia region is in failing health following his arrest on charges of “fraud” in July 2013.

 Below is an article published by Radio Free Asia: